 Although exact SAT test dates change each testing year, the exam will always be administered a total of seven times across the following months (in the US):

 For the most part, international test dates are similar to US ones, except no June or November SAT test dates are held internationally.
-(These dates were previously only for SAT Subject Tests, and after the final Subject Tests were given in June 2021 test date, Subject Tests ceased being offered.)
+(These dates were previously only for SAT Subject Tests, and after the final Subject Tests were given in June 2021, Subject Tests ceased being offered.)

 To choose a test date that's right for you, consider the following four factors: